AVEVA/AVEVA-Samples/basic_samples/SDS/DotNet/readme_SdsLibs.rst

 The client example works through two client interfaces:

-* ISdsMetadataService for SdsStream, SdsType, SdsView and SdsStreamBehavior metadata operations
+* ISdsMetadataService for SdsStream, SdsType, SdsStreamView and SdsStreamBehavior metadata operations
 * ISdsDataService for reading and writing data

 The following code block illustrates how to configure clients to use throughout the sample: